manaoutlook/pet-products-erp/README.md

    This will:
    - Create all database tables
-   - Seed initial data (users, roles, stores, products, customer profiles)
+   - Seed initial data (users, roles, stores, products, customer profiles, inventory)
    - Set up the admin user

 5. **Start the development server**